 What Can Happen If You Donate Blood Before You Know You Are Pregnant?

 If you are a regular donor, it might happen that you may have donated blood when you are totally unaware about your pregnancy.
 This may happen only during the initial phase of your pregnancy, and it will not raise any issues if you donate blood at this stage.
 Also, before donating the blood, a quick test is done to ensure that your blood pressure, haemoglobin levels, pulse and temperature are normal.
-Hence, donating blood at this stage when you are in a normal health condition will not be a problem.
-In case of any anxiety, it is better to consult your doctor.
+Hence, donating blood at this stage when your health condition is normal will not be a problem.
+In the case of anxiety, it is better to consult your doctor.

 Also Read: Cord Blood Banking